Contact Information

 Biography

-Upon the invitation of Mariss Jansons, Meyer was named Resident Conductor of the Pittsburgh Symphony and Music Director of the Pittsburgh Youth Symphony, where he served until 2009.
-A native of Cleveland, Mr. Meyer studied conducting at the Hochschule für Musik in Vienna as a Rotary Ambassadorial Scholar and is a graduate of Denison University and the University of Cincinnati College-Conservatory of Music.
-He composed and conducted works for ensembles at both schools, including a Stabat Mater for soprano, chorus, and orchestra.
-At Boston University, Mr. Meyer received the Orchestral Conducting Honors Award and was awarded the prestigious Aspen Conducting Prize from David Zinman.
-He received an honorary doctorate from Edinboro University in 2016.
+Upon the invitation of Mariss Jansons, Meyer was named Resident Conductor of the Pittsburgh Symphony and Music Director of the Pittsburgh Youth Symphony.
+A native of Cleveland, Meyer studied conducting at the Hochschule für Musik in Vienna as a Rotary Ambassadorial Scholar, and is a graduate of Denison University and the University of Cincinnati College—Conservatory of Music.
+He composed and conducted works for ensembles at both schools, including a Stabat Mater for soprano, chorus and orchestra.
+At Boston University, Meyer received the Orchestral Conducting Honors Award and was awarded the Aspen Conducting Prize from David Zinman.
+He was awarded an honorary doctorate from Edinboro University in 2016.

 Education